RoelofRuis/termites/readme.md

 ```

 #### Prevent sigterm handler from being attached
 By default, a sigterm handler is attached to the graph that fires an event on sigterm.
-Passing this option prevents this detection.
+Passing this option prevents this event from being fired.
 ```golang
 termites.NewGraph(termites.WithoutSigtermHandler())
 ```